 Howard University School of Law – Juris Doctorate

-Merit Fellows Scholarship and Performance Scholarship recipient
+Merit Fellows Scholarship and Performance Scholarship Recipient

 The George Washington University – Master of Public Health

-New York University – Bachelor of Arts in Psychology
+New York University – B.A., Psychology

 District of Columbia